Bob Schneider (basketball): Honors and personal life

 As the Basketball Coach of the Year for the Texas Panhandle Sports Hall of Fame from 1974 to 1997, Schneider won this award two times with Canyon and three times with West Texas.
 As their Track and Field Coach of the Year, Schneider won the 1977 award for Canyon.
-With Texas Panhandle Sports, Schneider became a hall of fame member in 2006 and received a Special Achievement Award in 2022.
+He joined their Hall of fame in 2006.
 When "100 of the top coaches...in UIL [h]istory" were chosen in 2021, Schneider was on their girls basketball coaches list.

 For West Texas, Schneider was the 1985 Coach of the Year for the Oil Country Athletic Conference in basketball.
 For the Lone Star Conference, Schneider was the sole women's basketball Coach of the Year four times and a co-winner two times between 1987 and 2006.
 In 2007, the LSC picked Schneider as one of their "top 75 men's and women's basketball players and coaches".

-During the 1990s, Schneider became part of the Texas Girls Coaches Association Hall of Fame in 1993 and the Texas High School Basketball Hall of Fame in 1997.
-Schneider also received the WBCA National Coach of the Year Award in 1997 for Division II schools in the NCAA.
+Schneider entered the Texas High School Basketball Hall of Fame in 1997.
+He also received the WBCA National Coach of the Year Award in 1997 for Division II schools in the NCAA.
 In 2000, Schneider was on the 20th Century's Top 100 Sports Legends of the Texas Panhandle list by the Amarillo Globe-News.
 He joined hall of fames for West Texas A&M and the North Texas Junior College Athletic Conference in 2011.
-During 2022, Schneider became part of the Women's Basketball Hall of Fame and the Canyon ISD Hall of Fame.
+During 2022, Schneider became part of the Women's Basketball Hall of Fame.
 Schneider had three kids during his marriage.